jianostack/jianostack.github.io/tutorials/aws-ecs.md

-# Elastic container service tutorial
+# Elastic container service deployment

 ## Launch type and subnets
 First off choose your launch type.
 EC2 is seen as old faithful with a more manual setup yet with greater control.
 Fargate is the new kid on the block with AWS managing the servers for you, all that automation comes at a price though.